About this Site

 The "prophetic" list has also recorded some of the false prophecies Rick Joyner has issued in the name of God.
 In an article (posted 05/04/97) the moderator of the list, Somers, reprinted Joyner's failed prophecies for 1989 believing that they had relevance for the near future.
 (Why someone would try to apply a past false prophetic message to a new time is beyond me to understand.)
 The church scandals / attacks Joyner predicted did not take place in the last year of the 1980's as he said they would nor did they transpire in the decade after (praise God).
 Joyner has never publicly repented for those false words or for the words of his other failed predictions (in contrast to what he wrote stating the need for "presumptuous prophets" to repent).
 (To read the article visit: Onslaught Against the Church.)

 It is clear that some of the most compelling evidence to prove that there is rampant deception among professing Christians can be found by reading the "prophetic" list of Bill Somers.
-As another example, consider the article (posted on 09/05/99) that informed us about professing Christians worldwide who were "prophesying" horrific judgements they said would come to pass in the fall of the year 1999 just before the year 2000.
+As another example, consider the article (posted on 09/05/99) that informed us about professing Christians worldwide who were "prophesying" horrific judgments they said would come to pass in the fall of the year 1999 just before the year 2000.
 One recurring prediction claimed that the United States would be attacked by Russian and Chinese military forces.
-Men from a California based ministry called 'Ground Zero' made a lot of noise when they distributed pamphlets promoting "prophetic" messages from self-proclaimed prophets around the world who not only warned about what they said were the coming judgements of God but also specified the dates when those judgements would come to pass (and said that only national repentance could stop it).
+Men from a California based ministry called 'Ground Zero' made a lot of noise when they distributed pamphlets promoting "prophetic" messages from self-proclaimed prophets around the world who not only warned about what they said were the coming judgments of God but also specified the dates when those judgements would come to pass (and said that only national repentance could stop it).
 The words of various "prophets" sharing similar messages (giving people a sense of undoubting confirmation) convinced many that the "prophecies" and dreams of these "prophets" foretold of some very real and frightening events -- events, of course, that did not come to pass.
 There was no act of national repentance like Jonah obtained from Nineveh to reverse the judgement so we know that all this hype was born out of a false spirit.
 The testimony of our Lord was again mutilated before Christians and non-Christians alike.
 (To read the article visit: The Judgment of War in 1999.)

 The End Time Prophetic Vision site could best be described as a monument to false prophecy and bad teaching.
 The only qualification people need to be allowed to submit a dream, prophecy, vision or other "insight" is to prove that they are members of a church.
 This is ridiculous.
 The site must establish a guideline demanding that the Bible's requirement of complete prophetic accuracy be enforced for those claiming the mantle of prophet.
 (Yet, with this standard in place the list would be hard pressed for content!)
 The site also needs to insist that solid Scriptural support be required for the writings posted (in his writings this heretic Somers denies sola scriptura).
 These guidelines must be implemented if the integrity of the Name and Word of our God is to be upheld among men.